GitTools/GitVersion/BREAKING_CHANGES.md

 *   The initialization wizard has been removed.
 *   On the `develop`, `release` and `hotfix` branch the introduced branch related property `prevent-increment.when-current-commit-tagged` has been set to `false` to get the incremented instead of the tagged semantic version.
 *   When setting the "ignore commits before" parameter to a future value, an exception will occur if no commits are found on the current branch.
 This behavior mimics that of an empty repository.
+*   In the Git Flow workflows e.g. release/next yields to a patch version.
+If you have a tag 1.0.0 on main and branch from main to release/1.0.1 branch then the next version number will be 1.1.0.
+Because in the Git Flow workflow you have an addition IsRelease branch configuration with name hotfix this is expected.
+If you want the 1.0.1 as a next version you need to branch to hotfix/1.0.1 or hotfix/next and not release.
+In GitHub Flow workflow it is not a problem because there the increment is set to patch for release branch.

 ## v5.0.0